-(b) A petition is filed and the record of the juvenile court shows that the waiver of the right to be represented by an attorney is made knowingly, intelligently, voluntarily and in accordance with any applicable standards established by the juvenile court.
+- 4. A child may waive the right to be represented by an attorney if: - a.
+A petition is not filed and the child is placed under informal supervision pursuant to NRS 62C.200; or - b.
+A petition is filed and the record of the juvenile court shows that the waiver of the right to be represented by an attorney is made knowingly, intelligently, voluntarily and in accordance with any applicable standards established by the juvenile court.

-5. Except as otherwise provided in NRS 424.085, if the juvenile court [appoints] orders the appointment of an attorney to represent a child [,] and refers the selection of the attorney in the manner set forth in NRS 7.115, the parent or guardian must not be
+5. Except as otherwise provided in NRS 424.085, if the juvenile court [orders the] appoint[ment]s [and referral for the selection of] an attorney to represent a child [pursuant to NRS 7.115], the parent or guardian must not be required to pay the fees and expenses of the attorney.